arrosyid/event-app/README.md

 *   `RATE_LIMIT_WINDOW_MS`, `RATE_LIMIT_MAX_REQUESTS`: Rate limiting settings.
 *   `MAX_FILE_SIZE_MB`: Maximum file upload size (used by Multer config).

-## Contributing

-(Optional: Add guidelines for contributing if this is an open project).

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](https://github.com/arrosyid/event-app/blob/master/LICENSE) file for details.